alex777root/tomcatfix/howtoinstalljava.md

 #Exercise
-Write a on how to install jenkins on a server
+Write a script to install jenkins on an UBUNTU server 20.04